PM under the cosh for political reasons

 In December 2018, the prime minister in a cabinet meeting decided to review the performance of all ministries and divisions after every three months.
 In the same month, some of the ministers were praised for their performance and a minister of state was elevated to federal minister as well but no one was reprimanded or sacked for non-performance.
 Later, however, the government could not even do the three monthly performance evaluations of its ministers.

 In September last year, the Prime Minister’s Office (PMO) issued a “red letter” to 27 ministries for “critical delay” in the tasks assigned to them.
 The letter, which was viewed as a final warning and an expression of displeasure, was issued to the secretaries of 27 federal ministries out of a total of 34 ministries.
-Even the “red letter” proved to be without any serious consequence for any of the ministers.
+The “red letter” even was without any serious consequence for any of the ministers.